-The MS III and MSIV rotations introduces medical students to the art and science of anesthesiology.
+The MS III and MSIV rotations introduce medical students to the art and science of anesthesiology.
 Our goal is to provide medical students with proficiency in clinical skills, while introducing them to the field of anesthesiology in general.
-Although most of the medical student who rotate through the department will not become anesthesiologists they will gain an understanding of the profession that will enhance their own professional career.
+Although most of the medical students who rotate through the department will not become anesthesiologists, they will gain an understanding of the profession that will enhance their own professional career.

 By the end of an anesthesiology rotation, the medical student will feel comfortable both ventilating and intubating the average patient, be familiar with drugs commonly utilized in anesthesia and be able to perform an adequate preoperative evaluation of patients, recognizing certain medical conditions that may cause difficulties for the anesthesiologist.
 They should also gain a general idea of what the anesthesiology specialty is all about.
 For the medical student considering specializing in anesthesia, participating in this rotation will make your decision more informed as to how an anesthesiologist can best serve as a consultant to other specialists.

 Rotating medical students often stay with us (or come back to us) to work on projects.
-For the last decade, the department has sponsored medical students to attend the national ASA meeting to present original medical student research conducted under the mentorship of our anesthesiology faculty.
+For the last decade, the department has sponsored medical students to attend the national American Society of Anesthesiologists (ASA) meeting to present original medical student research conducted under the mentorship of our anesthesiology faculty.

-The medical students patient care responsibilities will extend to at least to 3pm every weekday.
+The medical students’ patient care responsibilities will extend to at least 3 p.m. every weekday.